 Appointment Scheduling

-Appointment Scheduling in Salesforce is the capability to book, manage, and track customer appointments with a specific resource (an employee, branch, or asset) in a specific time slot.
+Appointment Scheduling in Salesforce is the capability to book, manage, and track customer appointments with a specific person, location, or asset in a defined time slot.

 Definition